krother/pandas_go_to_space/descriptive_statistics/README.rst

 A key question in the first two parts is: *Does my data consist a homogeneous group or does it really consist of two major sub-groups.*
 Without going into the details of testing statistical hypotheses (which is very difficult to do right) you may want to start with examining the histogram of a variable.
 What you want to check is:

-* is there more than one group (monodal, bimodal or multimodal distribution)?
+* is there more than one group (monomodal, bimodal or multimodal distribution)?
 * is there a predominant distribution?

 You should be able to distinguish the following distributions visually: uniform, normal, standard normal and power-law (long tail) distribution.

-We will examine them more closely in a later chapter.

 ----